deeplearninc/relaax/docs/Algorithms.md

     output:
         continuous: false           # set to True to use continuous Actor
         action_size: 18             # action size for the given environment
+        scale: 2.5                  # multiplier to scale symmetrically continuous action
+        action_low: [-3]            # lower bound (or list of values) to clip continuous action
+        action_high: [2]            # upper bound (or list of values) to clip continuous action

     batch_size: 5                   # t_max for batch collection step size
     hidden_sizes: [256]             # list to define layers sizes after convolutions